“Give me six hours to chop down a tree and I will spend the first four sharpening the axe.”

 - An Administrator is able to specify deposit account information for app comission

 - An Administrator is able to view pricing models for apps

-At OpenChannel we’ve spent a lot of time working with companies to define their specific requirements, essentially helping them navigate their own map.
-Every company is different but there are some recurring needs and must haves in every app store.
+At OpenChannel, we’ve spent a lot of time working with companies to define their specific requirements, essentially helping them navigate their own map.
+Every company is different but there are some recurring needs and must-haves in every app marketplace.

-To help companies, we created our new App Store Requirements Generator as an easy way for you to generate your specific user stories and outline the requirements for your app store.
-Instead of a map, think of the requirements generator as GPS!
+To help companies, we created an App Marketplace Requirements Generator as an easy way for you to generate your specific user stories and outline the requirements for your app marketplace.
+Instead of a map, think of the requirements generator as a GPS.

-The generator lets you include or exclude different needs for your app store.
+The generator lets you include or exclude different needs for your marketplace.
 A couple examples are, will third party developers be required to create special developer accounts, and will developers be able to integrate apps into your API.
 Once completed, you’ll be able to see a complete list of milestones with all the required user stories and a development estimate for each milestone.
-This will help you plan ahead and have your app store fit within whatever methodology (agile, waterfall, etc) you use.
+This will help you plan ahead and have your marketplace fit within whatever methodology (agile, waterfall, etc.) you use.

-We know this can help companies and development teams in the planning phase of their app store, but what is the lasting effect?
+We know this can help companies and development teams in the planning phase, but what is the lasting effect?

-So if we had 6 hours to cut down that tree, we would certainly spend time sharpening that axe and getting ready, because we know in the end we’ll be done ahead of the competition and with time to spare.
+So if we had six hours to cut down that tree, we would certainly spend time sharpening that axe and getting ready, because we know in the end, we’ll be done ahead of the competition and with time to spare.